 Don't rely on Spacer Blocks

 Spacer Blocks add empty space to a page, creating minimalist layouts when viewing a site on a computer.
-However, Spacer Blocks are hidden on mobile in most templates, which can cause layouts to change in a way you don't intend them to look.
+On mobile, however, Spacer Blocks are usually hidden.
+This can change the look of your mobile site layout in ways you don't intend.
 Instead of relying on many Spacer Blocks, consider changing the padding to add more white space.
-For example, try the content inset feature available in some templates.

 Enable AMP for Blog Pages